Conversational Programming System

 CPS provides a highly interactive user experience.
 It accomplishes this by giving an immediate syntax error (when necessary) as soon as each line of a program is entered.

 CPS was also offered with a firmware-assisted interpreter, on the IBM System/360 Model 50, only, but few Model 50 installations elected to install this RPQ.
-This RPQ executed the EVAL function of CPS's programming stack using a firmware assist.
+This RPQ executed several operations, including the EVAL function, of CPS's programming stack using a firmware assist.

 The IBM-released version of CPS was designed to run on the IBM 1050 terminal and the IBM 2741 terminal with the "break feature".
 User groups later added support for the IBM 2260 video display terminal.

 CPS support for the IBM 2741 "break feature" most likely influenced the eventual user group support for the "break feature" and the IBM 1050 terminal on IBM Administrative Terminal System (ATS/360), as many IBM customers which operated CPS also operated ATS/360.

 CPS was ultimately superseded by TSO.
 An IBM program product was offered which provided limited CPS functionality under Time Sharing Option (TSO), intended mainly as a "bridge" between CPS and TSO.